 1883 London Ranch Road, Glen Ellen, CA 95442, (888) 490-2739

-McEvoy Ranch, which started as an olive oil farm and is now one of the leaders in certified organic, extra virgin olive oil, expanded to add wine to its portfolio in 2010.
-The private and group ranch tours allow you to learn about (and taste) both during a walk through the olive orchards and vineyards.
-There’s also a visit to the olive mill where you’ll learn about the oil extracting process.
-The group tour lasts 90 minutes while the private tour, which includes a few additional stops at locations around the ranch, is about two hours.
+McEvoy Ranch, which started as an olive oil farm and is now one of the leaders in Certified Organic, Extra Virgin Olive Oil, expanded to add wine to its portfolio in 2010.
+The dog-friendly private and group ranch tours allow you to learn about (and taste) both during a walk through the olive orchards and vineyards.
+There’s also a visit to the olive mill, where you’ll learn about the oil-extracting process.
+The group tour lasts 90 minutes, while the private tour, which includes a few additional stops at locations around the ranch, is about two hours.

-Insider tip: The gift shop sells olive oil, tapenades, honey, and more, and is the perfect place to stock up on hostess gifts.
+Insider tip: Would you really visit Sonoma Wine Country and not come back with a special gift or two?
+The gift shop sells olive oil, tapenades, honey, and more, and is the perfect place to stock up on farm-to-table goodies and hostess gifts.

 5935 Red Hill Road, Petaluma, CA 94952, (707) 778-2307